popgenmethods/momi/Readme.md

 ## Upcoming features

-The current version of momi is 1.1.1.
-Upcoming features for the next version (2.0) of momi are:
+The current version of momi is 1.2.0.
+Upcoming features for the next version (2.0.0) of momi are:
 * Pulse migration/admixture
 * Parameter inference via gradient descent, automatic differentiation
-* Improvements to user interface and computational efficiency
+* Improvements to user interface

 Version 2.0 will be released in early 2016, to be accompanied with a second paper.